RubixML/ML/docs/cross-validation/leave-p-out.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/LeavePOut.php">[source]</a></span>

 # Leave P Out
-Leave P Out tests a learner with a unique holdout set of size p for each round until all samples have been tested.

-> **Note:** Leave P Out can take long especially with large datasets and small values of p.
+Leave P Out tests a learner with a unique holdout set of size p for each iteration until all samples have been tested.
+Although Leave P Out can take long with large datasets and small values of p, it is especially suited for small datasets.

 **Interfaces:** [Validator](api.md#validator), [Parallel](#parallel)